List of federal political parties in Canada: Represented parties

+These parties have seats in the House of Commons, which is Canada's only elected assembly at the federal level.
+Members were elected in the 2025 Canadian federal election.

 Registered parties

 The following political parties are registered with Elections Canada and eligible to run candidates in future federal elections, but are not currently represented in the House of Commons.

 Eligible parties

 Eligible parties have applied to Elections Canada and met all of the legal requirements to be registered, other than running a candidate in a general election or by-election.
-Such parties are eligible to run candidates in federal elections but will not be considered "registered" by Elections Canada until they have registered a candidate in an election or by-election.
-As of August 2022, the following are eligible parties:
+Such parties are eligible to run candidates in federal elections but are not be considered "registered" by Elections Canada until they have registered a candidate in an election or by-election.
+There are currently no eligible parties at the federal level.

 Non-party parliamentary groups

 At various points both the House of Commons and Senate have included non-party parliamentary groups, also called caucuses.
 These groups are unaffiliated with registered political parties, are not registered with Elections Canada, and do not run candidates in Canadian federal elections.
 Essentially, these parliamentary groups are equivalent to political parties in the legislative context, but do not exist in an electoral capacity.

 Parliamentary groups in the House of Commons of Canada are typically made up of MPs that separate from a party over leadership conflicts.
 Notable past parliamentary groups in the House of Commons include the Ginger Group (1924–1932; split from Progressive Party), Democratic Representative Caucus (2001–2002; split from Canadian Alliance), and Québec debout (2018; split from Bloc Québécois).